 Clifford Chance‘s five-partner dispute resolution team has expertise in both commercial and investment treaty arbitration.
 For the latter, Paul Tan and counsel Romesh Weeramantry are among the names to note.
 Practice head Nish Shetty also has experience in public international law disputes as well as a range of commercial arbitrations while Paul Sandosham is noted for his energy, infrastructure, natural resources sector expertise.
 The group handles matters relating to a full range of jurisdictions across the region; for India, Indonesia, and South East Asia-related disputes, Kabir Singh is experienced while Joan Lim-Casanova (who is fluent in English and Mandarin) is popular among Chinese clients.
 Through its formal law alliance with Cavenagh Law LLP it can act in local courts in arbitration-related issues.

 International arbitration in Singapore

-- Acting for an an Italian multinational oilfield services company in an ICC Singapore-seated international arbitration commenced against it by an Australian company, concerning the development and construction of an offshore LNG jetty and marine structures.
+- Representing an Italian multinational oilfield services company in an AU$2bn ICC Singapore-seated international arbitration commenced against it by an Australian company, concerning the development and construction of an offshore LNG jetty and marine structures.